the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 # Displaying validation messages onscreen

-The [`errorBinder`](errorBinder.md) component included with this package is designed to associate the validation error messages produced by `gpii.schema.middleware` with on-screen elements.
+The [`errorBinder`](errorBinder.md) component included with this package is designed to associate the validation error messages produced by `gpii.schema.validationMiddleware` with on-screen elements.
 See that component's documentation for details.

 # Components

-## `gpii.schema.middleware`
+## `gpii.schema.validationMiddleware`

 Validates information available in the request object.
 The incoming request is first transformed using `fluid.model.transformWithRules` and`options.rules.requestContentToValidate`.
 The results are validated against